jobelche/Empirical-Accuracy/README.md

 The purpose of this guide is to evaluate repeatable concepts in precision shooting.

+## BLOT (Bottom Line On Top)

+Most mid-tier rifles with mid-tier optics running mid-tier ammunition will outperform most shooters.
+More than a handful of "budget" rifle brands will do the same.
+There is no incantation you can say over a bag rest or magical rune to carve into the turret ring to make precision shooting "easy."
+Outshooting a store-bought rifle is hard, and nothing is changing that.
+Anyone telling you differently is selling something.

 ## What is "Precision Shooting"?

 For this guide, "Precision Shooting" will be defined as the intentional discharge of a firearm with a high degree of accuracy.
 Two major shooting disciplines include: